 Test Across Browsers and Devices

 Finally, I did more testing using BrowserSync across different browsers and mobile devices that I had on hand.
 The three SVG options plus fallback png ended up being the solution that I went with.
 The nice thing about using the picture element is that I could easily add more SVG variations for different screen sizes later on.
-To see the end result, visit my homepage.
+To see the end result, see this codepen.